 - A. Professed Habit.
-The basic habit worn by members in Profession or in formation for Profession is modified in various ways depending on gender and stage of formation.
+The basic habit worn by members in profession or in formation for profession is modified in various ways depending on gender and stage of formation.
 Professed members wear a black tunic and a hooded scapular.
-Women who are in formation for Profession may choose to take the black veil and wear a scapular without a hood instead of wearing a hooded scapular.
-After Annual Profession, sisters may elect to wear a white cap under the veil.
+Women who are in formation for profession may choose to take the black veil and wear a scapular without a hood instead of wearing a hooded scapular.
+After annual profession, sisters may elect to wear a white cap under the veil.
 Black belts are short for novices and long for the professed.
-A Cuccula is a unique outer garment worn, if determined appropriate by the superior, as part of the Ceremony of Making Life Profession.
-In addition, members who are Life Professed and are not ordained clergy may wear a white collar behind a black 'monastic's collar' to cover the notch in the collar of the tunic.
+A cuccula is a unique outer garment worn, if determined appropriate by the superior, as part of the Ceremony of Making Life Profession.
+In addition, members who are life professed and are not ordained clergy may wear a white collar behind a black 'monastic's collar' to cover the notch in the collar of the tunic.
 This is necessary to minimize confusion with clergy who always wear a white collar under their shirts or cassocks. - B. Oblate Habit.
 The habit for both men and women in full oblation consists of the tunic, without any white at the neck, a short black belt, and the scapular without a hood.
-Women oblates do not wear the veil.
+Women oblates do not wear the veil. - C. Symbolism.

-- B. Symbolism.
 Consistent with the symbolism of the black monastic habit and expected behavior while wearing it, shoes and clothes beneath the habit should be black.
-Accessories and other things that draw undue attention to the person should be avoided. - D. Wearing the Habit.
+Accessories and other things that draw undue attention to the person should be avoided.

+D. Wearing the Habit.
 Some restrictions apply to when the habit may be worn.
 All members are to wear their habits at online CSL meetings and at convocations.
 Professed members, with their local clergy's permission, also may wear them at their local churches when doing ministry work, but generally not when engaged in secular activities.
 Oblates, with both the superior's and their local clergy's permission, also may wear them for worship and ministry but not for secular work.
 Professed and full oblate members may be buried in their habits.
-It is important to confirm that the symbolism of the habit is useful and edifying in a given circumstance and does not become an occasion for unnecessary strife.
+If members attend a funeral for a brother or sister, it is appropriate to wear their habit at the service.
+If a parishioner of a parish has passed on, with the priest's approval, the member may wear their habit at the service.
+It is important to confirm that the symbolism of the habit (worn alone or in combination with clergy attire) is useful and edifying in a given circumstance and does not become an occasion for unnecessary strife or confusion.